Project Management

 • Write good docstrings using the Google format

-• Pull Requests should update the documentation to reflect changes to the code, especially if it changes something user-facing, like how one of the command line scripts works.
+• Pull Requests should update the documentation to reflect changes to the code, especially if they change something user-facing, like how one of the command line scripts works.

 Releases